timcharper/enelson.github.io/Behavior-Parameterization.md

 ## Functional Interfaces

-A functional interface is very simple: it's just an interface with one method.
+A functional interface is very simple: it's just an interface with one non-default and non-static method.
 Seems kind of weird right?
 Like a waste of typing to create an interface with just one method.
 But it'll soon be clear why this structure is important when we get to the section of lambda expressions.

 You may not realize it, but you've already been using functional interfaces without realizing it.
-Some examples are: `Runnable` and `Callable` to name a couple.
-Java 8 introduced some very important functional interfaces: `Function`, `Predicate`, `Consumer`, `Supplier` to name a few.
+Some examples are: `Runnable` and `Callable`.
+Java 8 introduced some very important functional interfaces: `Function<T,R>`, `Predicate<T>`, `Consumer<T>`, `Supplier<T>` to name a few.

+In order to look for a better definition of our `filter()` method, we're going to focus on the `Predicate<T>` interface.
+This interface has a single non-default and non-static method defined as:

+`boolean test(T t);`

 ## Lambdas